Powered Pallet Truck (Rider) Training

 PPT (rider) refresher training

 Periodic PPT refresher training is for experienced operators who hold an accredited certificate.

 PPT (rider) conversion training

-Where operators already hold a certificate on a similar machine and wish to qualify on PPT (rider).
+Where operators already hold a certificate on a similar machine and wish to qualify on a PPT (rider).

 Delivering the best for your buisiness